Provides detailed information on all antidepressant drugs currently available in the UK.

 Amitriptyline is a tricyclic antidepressant.

-You can find detailed information about amitriptyline in the official Patient Information Leaflet (PIL), including what it's for, how to take it, possible side effects and safety information.
+You can find detailed information about this drug in the official Patient Information Leaflet (PIL).
+This includes information on what the medication is for, how to take it, possible side effects and safety information.

 This leaflet should come with your medication, usually inside the box.
 Or you can download a PDF version of the PIL for your medication:

 Some drugs come in different forms, such as tablets or liquid.
 There may be a separate PIL for each form of the drug, as well as for different doses.
 You should look at the PIL for the form and dose you have been prescribed.

 You can also search these websites for your specific drug to find further information and PILs:

 If you have any questions about your medication you can: